tsvilans/rhino_natnet/README.md

 - **RNNResetPlane**:  Reset the transformation plane.
 - **RNNToggleNumberDisplay**:   Toggle number labels on live points.

+Oh, and the transformation plane is also stored in a block of shared memory, allowing access to it from pretty much anywhere.
+This MMF block is called *RNN_Plane* and can be accessed through the `System.IO.MemoryMappedFiles` interface in .NET.
+Adding the real-time points to this is planned as well, so accessing the real-time data from somewhere like Grasshopper or even another process should be trivial.

 Once again, provided as-is.
 If it's useful, awesome.
 If you have complaints / problems / bugs / a bad day, fork it and see if you can propose a fix.

 # Contact